 Best deals at Walmart in April 2023: Save on home, tech and more

-There are a ton of great deals to shop online at Walmart in April 2023.
+You're running out of time to shop the best deals at Walmart in April 2023!
+But don't worry -- there are still tons of great sale prices to shop online at Walmart right now.
 The retailer has plenty of spring deals to help you refresh your home, do a little spring cleaning or start shopping for Mother's Day.

-Right now, you can score deals on bedding, vacuums and new TVs, along with savings on tons of other top-selling products this week.
-There's even a $76 off deal on the Apple Watch 8.
+Right now, you can score deals on bedding, vacuums and new TVs, along with savings on tons of other top-selling products at Walmart this week.
+There's even an Apple Watch 8 for $74 off!

-Here are all the top Walmart deals, rollbacks and clearance offers available to shop right now.

 Walmart is currently offering deep discounts on several popular headphone and earbud options, including Apple AirPods.
 Shop the best deals below and save on Apple AirPods, earbuds and headphones.